Feyerabend/vm/README.md

 were corrected and many more additions have been made along the way.
 You also might have a look at the Wikipedia page on VMs: https://en.wikipedia.org/wiki/Virtual_machine.
-Also a comprehensive guide to many variations af abstract machines: https://www.rw.cdl.uni-saarland.de/people/diehl/private/pubs/articleDiehlHartelSestoft.pdf
+Also a comprehensive guide to many variations of abstract machines: https://www.rw.cdl.uni-saarland.de/people/diehl/private/pubs/articleDiehlHartelSestoft.pdf